zazaji/obsidian-SenGener/README.md

 ## How to use this plugin

 1. You need to build your API service for generating Sentenses.
 I build the API service with GPT2.
 You can also use GPT2 to generate Sentenses directly , or Another one.
-The default address is supported by huggingface, I didn't get a authorization.
+Or You can use my sample service ,just for test.

 2. You can build a API service like :
 - Post Json: